MA-Equivalent Islamic Studies – DE

 Islamic Studies - DE

-The MA / PG Dip in Islamic Studies Equivalent Programme at the Islamic College aims to deepen the students’ overall understanding of Islam within historical and modern contexts while providing an opportunity to study the Quran, Hadith, and other Islamic texts extensively.
+The MA Equivalent in Islamic Studies Programme at the Islamic College is aimed at deepening the students’ overall understanding of Islam within historical and modern contexts while providing an opportunity to study the Quran, Hadith and other Islamic texts extensively.
+The course would also suit those students whose first degree is not in Islamic Studies and are seeking to broaden their understanding of Islam.

-Equivalent Programmes are designed to provide all those who are interested in acquiring in-depth knowledge about various branches of Islamic Studies (including Islamic law), regardless of their previous academic background, with an enhanced and systematic understanding of diverse topics in Islamic Studies such as Islamic Philosophy, Islamic Theology (Kalam), Quranic Studies, Hadith Studies, Fiqh and Usul-al-Fiqh, and History of Islam.
-Students who successfully complete the Islamic College’s equivalent Programmes can apply for higher degrees at other universities.
+Equivalent Programmes are designed to provide all those who are interested in acquiring in-depth knowledge about various branches of Islamic Studies regardless of their previous academic background, with an enhanced and systematic understanding of diverse topics in Islamic Studies such as Islamic Philosophy, Islamic Theology (Kalam), Mysticism, Quranic Studies, Hadith Studies, Fiqh and Usul-al-Fiqh, and History of Islam.

 - Overview